obi-tech/vidhya-DS/README.md

-# Post-Quantum Crypto – KEM implementation
+# Post-Quantum Crypto: Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) Implementation

 ## Description
-The implementation of Module-Lattice-Based Key-Encapsulation Mechanism Standard, one of the approved three Federal Information Processing Standards (FIPS) for post-quantum cryptography.
+The implementation of ML-KEM Standard, one of the three Federal Information Processing Standards (FIPS) approved for post-quantum cryptography.
-It is specified in [NIST FIPS 203](https://csrc.nist.gov/pubs/fips/203/final).
+This standard is specified in [NIST FIPS 203](https://csrc.nist.gov/pubs/fips/203/final).
-For this project, the FIPS 203 standard has been implemented in a cryptographic library
+For this project, the FIPS 203 standard has been implemented for use in a cryptographic library